gullitmiranda/dotfiles/README.md

 3. Click 'Create personal access token'
 4. [Import the token into 1password](#import-the-pat-into-1password)

-> Once you leave or refresh the page, you won’t be able to access it again.
+> Once you leave or refresh the page, you won't be able to access it again.

-#### Import the PAT into 1Password
+##### Import the PAT into 1Password

 You can import the Personal Access Token into 1Password using one of the options bellow:

-##### Using 1Password App
+###### Using 1Password App

 - Open 1Password.
 - Click on the '+' button to create a new item.
 - Choose 'Password' as the type.
 - Fill in the details, pasting your Personal Access Token into the 'password' field.
 - Save the new item.

-##### Using 1Password CLI
+###### Using 1Password CLI

 ```shell
 op item create \